TheOdinProject/curriculum/rails/active_record_queries.md

 You should care that ActiveRecord queries usually return Relations because you'll run into them often when coding and debugging.
 The knowledge should make you comfortable chaining query methods together to construct elaborate queries.

 If you end up working with a Relation when you really want it to act like an Array, you can sometimes run `#to_a` on it to force it to evaluate the query.

-Common methods which do NOT return Relations and can force evaluation of a relatoin,are `#all` (returns an array of objects) and `#find` (returns a single object).
+A couple of common methods which do NOT return Relations and can force evaluation of a relation, are `#all` (returns an array of objects) and `#find` (returns a single object).

 ## Beyond Basic Querying

 You should be pretty comfortable now with simple queries like finding objects.
 The reading you do for this section will cover the basics and then dive in a bit further than before.
 There are a couple of new concepts worth mentioning.

-### Checking for Existance
+### Checking for Existence

-The simplest new concept is how to check whether an object actually exists yet or not.  `#exists?` will return true/false.  `#any?` will be true if any records match the specified criteria and `#many?` will be true if multiple records match the specified criteria.
+The simplest new concept is how to check whether an object actually exists yet or not, which you may want to do before running a method which depends on the object actually having been saved already.

+`#exists?` will return true/false.  `#any?` will be true if any records match the specified criteria and `#many?` will be true if multiple records match the specified criteria.
 You can run each of these either on a model directly, a Relation, an association, or a scope (which we'll cover later).
 Basically, anywhere you might think of using them, they're likely to work:

     # From the Guide:
     # via a model